vainiovesa/backpropagation/README.md

 # backpropagation
-A naive approach to backpropagation with a feedforward neural network
+This project introduces a naive approach to backpropagation with a feedforward neural network.
+The multilayered perceptron model is built from the ground up using only Python's standard libraries.